TeleSign/python_telesign/README.rst

 The **TeleSign PHP SDK** is a PHP library that provides an interface to `TeleSign web services
 <https://developer.telesign.com/docs/getting-started-with-the-rest-api/>`_.

-The **TeleSign Enterprise PHP SDK** is a PHP library that provides support for additional REST endpoints.
+The **TeleSign Enterprise PHP SDK** is a PHP library that provides support for a complementary REST service.
+The `documentation`_ makes it easily distinguishable.

-You can differentiate between the two easily by the *enterprise* label that you'll find in the documentation.

 Documentation
 -------------